OfftoCollege.com

 click here

-Meet With Your Guidance Counselors
+Meet With Your Guidance Counselor

 Meet with your guidance counselor (or school administrator or teacher) as soon as you can to discuss your post-high school plans.